ClaytonFarr/booster-testing-utilities/README.md

 **04-21-22**

-- updated testing `id` input parameter to use string instead of UUID to make it more flexible for user input in testing
+- Updated testing `id` input parameter
+  - to use string instead of UUID to make it more flexible for user input in testing
+  - renamed from `id` to `tid` to help avoid future possible conflicts
+- Updated notes
+  - added "Source File Requirements" section with notes about currently required `tid` in commands
+  - added notes to "Testing Local Environment" about methods that backup/restore local datastores in `/test/globalSetup.ts`

 **04-20-22**